 Don’t expect perfection, and you can have an enjoyable and exhausting vacation even with your bipolar disorder in the background.

-As always, ask for help or contact your physician if things are more than you handle.
+As always, ask for help or contact your physician if things are more than you can handle.
 Your health and safety are more important than any trip.